Skip to main content

 Some example use cases:

-• Kubernetes cluster: Kratix will scheduled documents (Kubernets manifests) to the Destination, and then a GitOps tool running on the Kubernetes cluster, such as Flux or ArgoCD with pull down the documents and deploy them.
+• Kubernetes cluster: Kratix will scheduled documents (Kubernetes manifests) to the Destination, and then a GitOps tool running on the Kubernetes cluster, such as Flux or ArgoCD with pull down the documents and deploy them.
+See our GitOps Agent documentation for more information.

 • Terraform: There are many toolings that exist to trigger Terraform applys when a new Terraform file is committed to a Git repository.
 For example Terraform Enterprise has built in support for GitOps workflows.